Do-It-Yourself: Upgrading Your Anchor Rode

 Things get a bit trickier if you want to use a windlass because windlasses do not allow passage of the thimble and shackle joining the line to the chain.
 About 25 years ago, a windlass manufacturer came up with a combination rope-chain gypsy that allows you to pull anchor rode in one continuous operation, a feature that is now standard equipment on virtually every windlass in the 500lb. to 1,500lb. capacity range.

 Rope-chain gypsies operate using a rode with a splice connecting the three-strand line to the chain.
 Folks were skeptical about the strength and reliability of this new rode technology at first, so in 1995, West Marine, New England Ropes and Practical Sailor magazine destruction-tested samples of rope/chain splices using the rope manufacturer's computerized testing lab.
-Chuck Hawley's Practical Sailor report documented that the splices retained 80% to 87% of the line's strength before they failed.
+Chuck Hawley's Practical Sailor report documented that the splices retained 80 to 87 percent of the line's strength before they failed.
 Today, because of these and other tests, rope/chain splices are the accepted standard for rodes used with a windlass.

 You can use a rope/chain spliced rode with or without a windlass.
 It's secure, with no mechanical parts to fail or shackle pins to unscrew, plus it passes over anchor rollers and through chain pipes with less hassle.
 We recommend it for anyone using a combination rode.
 There are three choices for obtaining a rope/chain spliced rode: you can buy a pre-spliced rode from West Marine; you can order a custom rode from West Marine Rigging that combines virtually any line with any chain, or you can make it yourself.
 Chuck and Kevin show the basics of making this splice in our companion Video Advisor.

 If you own a boat over 40' of length and cruise to lots of different anchorages with a variety of seabed types, you should consider an all-chain anchor rode.
 There's nothing like the feeling of security provided by the strength and abrasion resistance of chain for open-water and heavy-weather anchorages.